avulman/raspberrypi-geotracking-device/README.md

 ## Overview

-This project demonstrates how to create a realtime GPS tracker device using a Raspberry Pi, Python, and Javascript.
-The device allows you to track its live location from anywhere in the world.
-The project utilizes a Raspberry Pi 3B+ (or Raspberry Pi Zero for a smaller form factor) and a GPS module (such as the Neo 6M GPS module) for accurate location data.
-This project fufill the term project of CS370 under Professor Shrideep Pallickara and is based on Arijit Das' instructional video and article.
+The issue of speeding poses a significant concern, particularly among teenagers and young undergraduate students.
+Newly licensed individuals often exhibit a tendency to engage in reckless driving practices, surpassing designated speed limits.
+Unfortunately, parents and other responsible family members find themselves with limited tools to effectively monitor and address this potentially perilous behavior.
+In response to this challenge, our term project aim to develop a system capable of tracking the precise geographical coordinates of a vehicle, calculating its velocity, and flagging instances where the speed exceeds predefined limits by integrating a GPS module and the Raspberry Pi.
+The collected data will be presented through a user-friendly map GUI on a desktop, offering a visual representation of speeding violations.
+This initiative not only addresses the immediate safety concerns associated with speeding but also provides caregivers with a proactive means of monitoring and guiding young drivers on the road.

+This project fufill the term project requirement of CS370 under Professor Shrideep Pallickara .

 ## Table of Contents